 Leo Lionni designed the wonderful covers for each album.
 Hy Ruchlis was the science advisor.

-People have said many nice things about these songs.
+Ballads for the Age of Science has recieved many accolades and awards.
 Volume 19, Issue 6 of Sci Fi Magazine includes a very flattering review.
 But perhaps the most gratifying praise is that, decades after these recordings were out of print, fans created web sites and Facebook pages in their honor.
 Thank you to all the fans who remembered and persevered.

 They Might Be Giants included covers for two of these songs in their albums.
-"Why Does the Sun Shine" is on Severe Tire Damage.
+"Why Does the Sun Shine" ("the sun is a mass of incandescent gas") is on Severe Tire Damage.
 "Why Does the Sun Shine?" and "What is a Shooting Star?" are on Here Comes Science.
-That album also includes a parody/update of "Why Does the Sun Shine?" called "Why Does the Sun Really Shine?."
-(The solar surface is mostly neutral gas, while the corona is mostly plasma - so both versions are partly right.)
+That album also includes a wonderful parody/update of "Why Does the Sun Shine?" called "Why Does the Sun Really Shine?" ("the sun is a miasma of incandescent plasma").
+Most of the sun's mass is plasma, but some is a gas (NASA - Sun-Earth Connection), so both versions are partly right.

 A digital copy of the songbook for all 6 albums is available here.
 It is the same as the booklet in the CD set, except without the cover (including Leo Lionni's art).
 The booklet says you can download digital copies of the original song books; unfortunately, that statement is wrong.